topo-gps/ios-manual/en/main/dashboard.rst

 - Share: The textual representation of the coordinates can be shared with another app.
 - Export: The coordinates and/or the map can be exported in a specific geodata format like gpx.
 <APPLE>- Open with: You can open the coordinates in another popular app.
 Currently you can choose between Apple Maps, Google Maps or Wikipedia.
 If you choose a maps app, the maps app will be opened exactly at the location you are currently viewing in Topo GPS.
 If you choose 'Wikipedia', the Wikipedia app or website will open and will display information of the location nearest to the middle of the cross.
 This can be useful if you want to look up information about a specific site on the map.</APPLE>
-<ANDROID>- Open with: You can open the coordinates in another app.</ANDROID>
+<ANDROID>- Open in another app: You can open the coordinates in another app.</ANDROID>
 - Coordinates type: Here you can change the kind of the coordinates visible on the coordinates panel.
 Several types are listed in the pop-up.
 If the one you need is not shown, you could choose 'More' to open the 'Displayed coordinates types' screen.
 Here you should enable the coordinates you want to see in the type coordinates pop-up screen.
 Then go back, tap the coordinates, tap 'Coordinates type', and tap the coordinates type you just have enabled.
 If the coordinates type you need is not shown in the displayed coordinates types screen, it might not be supported by Topo GPS.
 Contact support@topo-gps.com about this and we might add it to the Topo GPS app.
 In the figure below an example is shown in which the coordinates type was changed to MGRS.